USEPA/USEEIO-State/Demo-Multipliers-CO.md

 library(useeior)
 ```

-Then we build a custom state EEIO model for Colorado using useeior and a
+Then we build a custom state EEIO model for Colorado using *useeior* and
-[new custom model specification
+a [new custom model specification
 file](model_specs/COEEIOv1.0-s-JGV-20.yml).
 All the raw files including
-the relevant StateIO and National totals of Employment and GHGs by
+the relevant StateIO models and National totals of Employment and [GHGs
-sector, and Indicators (for GHGs to convert to kg CO2e) tables are
+by sector](https://doi.org/10.23719/1529805), and Indicators (for GHGs
-retrieved from the EPA Data Commons and stored locally in your
+to convert to kg CO2e) tables are retrieved from the EPA Data Commons
-machine-defined `appdata` directory under *stateio* and *flowsa*, and
+and stored locally in your machine-defined `appdata` directory under
-*lciaformatter*, respectively (each are EPA Tools for Industrial Ecology
+*stateio* and *flowsa*, and *lciaformatter*, respectively (each are EPA
-modeling).
+Tools for Industrial Ecology modeling).

 If you’ve already built it once, it will load a stored RDS version from
 an output directory in this project.